niuniomartinez/allegro-pas/4.4/readme.txt

 ============

   You'll find more information at http://allegro-pas.sourceforge.net.
-There are forums and a mailing-list in that site.
+There are forums, a mailing-list and "wiki" pages in that site.

-  Another nice forum is "Pascal Game Development" (http://www.pascalgamedevelopment.com/).
+  Another nice forum I visit is "Pascal Game Development" (http://www.pascalgamedevelopment.com/).